 dedup.flexfs

 dedup.flexfs [flags] [path]If no path is specified, the current directory is used.
-The path must be within a flexFS mount.
+The path must be a directory within a flexFS mount.
+The directory may be reached through symbolic links; links that stay within the volume are followed automatically.

 | Flag | Type | Default | Description | Visibility |